ONSdigital/cloud-status-alerter/README.md

 | text      | Status update text                                                                     |
 | uri       | URI for viewing this individual status update online                                   |

+Providers can be disabled i.e. not loaded by adding their name to the `DISABLED_PROVIDERS` list.

 ## Copyright
 Copyright (C) 2019&ndash;2022 Crown Copyright (Office for National Statistics)